Baophan00/MM/README.md

 # 👋 Web3 Community Contributor

-Web3 enthusiast focused on **airdrop ecosystems, testnets, and early-stage projects**.
+Web3 enthusiast focused on **Blockchain, testnets, and early-stage projects**.
-Active community participant currently looking for an opportunity to contribute as a **Community Moderator**.

 ---

 ## 🧠 About Me

 - Active Web3 user with strong interest in blockchain ecosystems
-- Experienced with **airdrop hunting and testnet participation**
-- Regularly reading **project documentation and ecosystem updates**
-- Comfortable exploring new **protocols, tools, and dApps**

 ---

 ## ⚡ Web3 Experience

 - Participating in **testnets and early-stage projects**
+- Build games, AI Agent
 - Interacting with **DeFi protocols, bridges, and NFTs**
-- Following **new ecosystem launches and airdrop opportunities**
 - Reading **technical documentation and community updates**

-**Project explored:**
-Aptos • Arbitrum • Starknet • Sui • Layerzero • zksync • Story • Linea • Jumper • SaharaAI • ChainoperaAI • Omni • Sentient • Monad • Taiko ...

 ---